anshulthakur02/Spotify-Music-Recommendation-System/README.md

 ![](Images/Histogram_2.png)

-After Normlaizing the result is as follows:
+After Normalizing the result is as follows:

 ![](Images/Histogram_3.png)